The climate in climate economics: Conclusion

-Second, we update parsimonious climate representation of climate in DICE with a new calibration of coefficients that aligns it with the CMIP5 benchmark, making the DICE model both simple and transparent yet realistically representing climate.
+Second, we update the parsimonious climate representation of climate in DICE with a new calibration of coefficients that aligns it with the CMIP5 benchmark, making the DICE model both simple and transparent yet making it realistically represent climate.
+The functional form of the climate part in DICE is retained.
 This allows authors who have the climate module of DICE \lq\lq hard-wired\rq\rq \ in their economic model to obtain more reliable results by simply changing parameters.

-Third, we explain that, although the DICE-2016 predictions in a BAU scenario fall within the range of CMIP5, this is caused by two offsetting errors in the calibration, and our conclusion is similar to that in~\cite{Dietz2020}--the calibration of DICE-2016 is not suited for reliable policy analysis.
+Third, we explain that, although the DICE-2016 predictions in a BAU scenario fall within the range of CMIP5, this is caused by two compensating errors in the calibration.
+We demonstrate that mitigation scenarios are highly sensitive to such compensating errors between the carbon cycle and the temperature response of the model.
+We advocate that this result is generic and not specific to DICE-2016 and that the proposed battery of tests enables the identification of such issues in climate models used in climate economics.
+Regarding DICE-2016, our conclusion is similar to that in~\cite{Dietz2020}; the calibration of DICE-2016 is not suited for reliable policy analysis.

 \begin{appendices}